tc39/notes/meetings/2023-09/september-26.md

 terms of embargoed information beforehand, if the committee were dealing with specter on like a speculation level without being privy to the embargoed information from chip vendors at the same time, I’m not sure how much that would have helped anyway.

-DE: Yeah, my point was more general than that.
+DE:  my point was more general than that.

 MLS: As far as Spectre, that’s really a hardware vulnerability.
 I’m not sure that TC39 or TG3 would be the right place for that.
 How do you see this being compared to the existing CVE process that certainly all the browser implementations of JavaScript already are very involved in?